 - root_dir (str or None.
 Default: None) String containing the absolute path of the root directory where all working directories are stored.
-If None, root directory will be set to the directory this class was initialized in. - working_dir (str, int or None.
+If None, root directory will be set to the directory this class was initialized in. - working_dir (str, bool or None.
 Default: None) String containing the name of the working directory of the emulator in root_dir.
-If int, a new working directory will be created in root_dir.
-If None, working directory is set to the last one that was created in root_dir that starts with the given prefix.
+If True, a new working directory will be created in root_dir.
+If None or False, working directory is set to the last one that was created in root_dir that starts with the given prefix.
+Note that providing an integer instead of a bool will not work here.
 If no directories are found, one will be created. - prefix (str or None.
 Default: None) String containing a prefix that is used for naming new working directories or scan for existing ones.
-If None, all directories in root_dir are considered working directories and 'prism' will be used as a prefix for new ones. - prism_file (str or None.
-Default: None) String containing the absolute or relative path to the TXT-file containing the PRISM parameters that need to be changed from their default values.
+If None, all directories in root_dir are considered working directories and 'prism' will be used as a prefix for new ones. - prism_par (array_like, dict, str or None.
+Default: None) A dict containing the values for the PRISM parameters that need to be changed from their default values.
+If array_like, dict(prism_par) must generate a dict with the correct lay-out.
+If str, the string is the absolute or relative path to the file that contains the keys in the first column and the dict values in the second column.
 If a relative path is given, its path must be relative to root_dir or the current directory.
 If None, no changes will be made to the default parameters.

 - emul_type (Emulator subclass or None.
 Default: None) The type of Emulator to use in this Pipeline instance.
 If None, use the default emulator instead. - comm (Intracomm object or None.
 Default: None) The MPI intra-communicator to use in this Pipeline instance or MPI.COMM_WORLD if comm is None.
-If mpi4py is not installed, dummyMPI is used instead.